mgoldsmith/SampleLauncher/README.md

 ### Model

 The heart of the app is a `SampleBank` that houses a number of `SampleSlot`s.
-The `SampleSlot`s are responsible for hodling stock samples and scheduling their audio into the slot's `AVAudioPlayerNode`.
+The `SampleSlot`s are responsible for holding stock samples and scheduling their audio into the slot's `AVAudioPlayerNode`.
 A `SampleSlot` also reports its play state, play progress, and sample name to the `SampleSlotView`.
 The `SampleBank` mainly exists to conveniently encapsulate its `SampleSlot`s.

 ### MIDI